Assumpta Serna: Television

 and Catherine of Aragon in Henry VIII opposite Helena Bonham Carter and Ray Winstone.
 She also acted on the popular Spanish TV series Aquí no hay quien viva.
 From 2011 to 2014, Serna played one of the female leads, Vannozza dei Cattanei, mistress of Cardinal Rodrigo Borgia, in Tom Fontana's historical drama Borgia.

 She co-produced with Wildcard UK a documentary called Fresco Fiasco and acted in the movie Behold the Monkey, two films about the famous restoration of the Ecce Homo which attracted more than 200,000 visitors from 170 countries to the little town of Borja to see the painting.
 Both projects were seen in February 2016 on the Sky Arts network in the UK.

 Educator and other work

 Serna has written two books on acting technique: Screen acting or El trabajo del actor de cine (1999), which was the first book to be written in Spanish regarding the craft of film-acting, and Monologues in V.O.
 (2001), a resource for auditioning actors.

-Serna currently teaches courses on communication and leadership in English and Spanish.
-Serna and Cleverdon developed the first university Master course for actors on "Screenacting".
-With the collaboration of more than 70 international organizations and workshops around the world, they teach the courses "Directing Actors" and "The Script and the Actor".

 They formed Fundación First Team and, since 2000, have taught 4,000 students in 6 countries in collaboration with various film schools and film festivals.
 The last workshop was at the Guadalajara International Film Festival in Mexico.
 Foundation First Team always include disabled and under-privileged people in their courses.

 Through Foundation First Team, Serna has published First Female directors of Spanish movies, written by Conchita Martínez Tejedor.

 Serna served as President of AISGE (Actores e Intérpretes – Sociedad de Gestión de España), Spain's society of managing intellectual property rights for actors.

-She has volunteered in many organizations, such as the Academy of Motion Picture Arts and Sciences (AMPAS), where for four years she helped select foreign movies for the Oscars.
-She was a board member of the European Film Academy (EFA) for eight years, and raised 1.8 million euros to bring the European film awards to Catalunya in 2004.